dmmagdal/ScaleLLMs/README.md

 	 - GPTQ (with `auto-gptq` and/or `optimum` libraries in addition to huggingface's `transformers` & `peft`)
 	 - GGML/GGUF
  - QLora
-	 - `bitsandbytes` requires CUDA GPU to do quantization
+	 - `bitsandbytes` requires CUDA GPU to do quantization.
 	 - `bitsandbytes` benefits:
 		 - Can peform "zero-shot quantization" (does not require input data to calibrate the quantized model)
 		 - Can quantize any model out of the box as long as it contains `torch.nn.Linear` modules
 		 - Quantization is peformed on model load, no need to run any post-processing or preparation step
 		 - Zero peformance degreation when loading adapters and can also merge adapters in a dequantized model
 	 - `bitsandbytes` shortcomings:
-		 - 4-bit quantization not serializable
+		 - 4-bit quantization not serializable.
  - GPTQs
-	 - `auto-gptq` requires CUDA or RoCM (AMD) GPU to do quantization
+	 - `auto-gptq` requires CUDA or RoCM (AMD) GPU to do quantization.
 	 - `auto-gptq` benefits:
 		 - fast for text generation
 		 - n-bit support